config-syncer/config-syncer/docs/reference/kubed.md

 ## kubed

-Kubed by AppsCode - Kubernetes Daemon
+Kubed by AppsCode - A Kubernetes Cluster Manager Daemon

 ### Synopsis

-Kubed is a Kubernetes companion daemon to perform various supporting operations.
+Kubed is a Kubernetes daemon to perform cluster management tasks.
 For more information, visit here: https://github.com/appscode/kubed/tree/master/docs

 ### Options